Skew braces of size $p^2q$ I: abelian type: Left braces of size with

 for $s\in \B$ are not pairwise conjugated since their image under $\pi_2$ are not and $|\pi_2(H_s)|=q$.

 Let $K=\langle \sigma,\tau\rangle$ and $p:\Hol(A)\longrightarrow \Hol(A)/K\cong \Z_q\times \aut{A}$.
 Assume that $h\in (1\times \aut{A})\cap H_s$.
-Then $p(h)\in (1\times{A})\cap \langle \epsilon \dm_s\rangle=1$.
+Then $p(h)\in (1\times\aut{A})\cap \langle \epsilon \dm_s\rangle=1$.
 Therefore $h\in K\cap (1\times \aut{A})=1$.
 Hence, according to Lemma \ref{regularity} $H_s$ is regular.

-We show that every regular subgroup $G$ with $|\pi_2(G)|=q$ is conjugate to one of them.
+We show that every regular subgroup $G$ with $|\pi_2(G)|=q$ is conjugate to one of the groups in \eqref{list_sub_abelian_q}.
 The kernel of $\pi_2|_G$ is the $p$-Sylow subgroup of $A$ and the image of $\pi_2|_G$ is generated by an automorphism of order $q$.
 Then, according to Remarks \ref{action on q-Syl trivial} and \ref{subgroups of GL}, we can assume that the automorphism is given by $\dm_s$ for $s\in\B$.
 Therefore

 for some $a\neq 0$ since $G$ is regular.
 Then $G$ is conjugate to $H_s$ by the automorphism of $\Z_q$ mapping $\epsilon$ to $\epsilon^{a^{-1}}$.

 Let $B_s$ be the left brace associated to $H_s$.
 Then $\sigma,\tau\in \ker{\lambda}$ and $\epsilon\in \Fix(B_s)$, so we can apply Lemma \ref{ker fix}(ii), i.e.